-This course covers basic leadership and interpersonal skills that are needed for establishing and maintaining positive relationships in the workplace and to appropriately address and effectively resolve conflicts that may occur in the workplace.
+that are needed for establishing and maintaining positive rela-cial picture of the base.
+This course should be taken after tionships in the workplace and to appropriately address and TSM 1201 and before TSM 2093. effectively resolve conflicts that may occur in the workplace.